stelzinga/MF/MGT_99.Legend.md

 ### 20240725
 - Updated [### Profile Tree Explained] with an addition to Direct cost for Risk Management in form of additional Staff to measure and mitigate Risk.
 - Updated [## Management] added details to Management versus Governance

+### 20240831
+- Corrected typos, improved readability in earlier sections
+- Updated [### Reduced Profile Tree] with three key deliverables.

+### 20240915
+- Rewrote [### Bylaws] to better explain its purpose, and use the numeration of forms of Bylaws as an example, rather than the Bylaws "a.k.a. ..." structure.
+Added Articles of Association.

+### 20241011
+- Corrected typos, some wrong use of words in certain contexts.

+### 20241027
+- Various updates in [# PROFILE] mostly small corrections and clarifications.
+Added *Financing* in the Profile Overview.

 ### Planned